synedra/katacoda-scenarios/node-stargate/intro.md

 **🔵 Serverless:**  SOMEBODY HELP ME WITH MESSAGING HERE

-**🔵 Free tier:** We replaced our free tier with a $25/month credit which gets you a great deal of bandwidth and storage.
-I need examples.
-This is super vague.
+**🔵 Free tier:** We replaced our free tier with a $25/month credit which gets you a great deal of bandwidth and storage for experimenting and running small applications.

 **🔵 Stargate:**  All Cassandra instances come with Stargate included.